Welcome to

 Frequency and Duration of Sessions

-Psychotherapy sessions occur once or twice a week, while psychoanalysis is a more intensive experience of 3-4 sessions a week.
+Psychotherapy sessions occur once or twice a week.
+Psychoanalysis is a more intensive experience of 3-4 sessions a week.
 These sessions offer a profound exploration of your inner experiences, such as fantasies, dreams, and emotional patterns, and how you integrate these insights into your daily life.
 Each session lasts 55 minutes.
 The length of time you engage in psychotherapy varies and is collaboratively determined based on your personal goals, progress, and evolving needs.

 Building a Therapeutic Relationship